simonmichael/hledger/hledger/shell-completion/README.md

 - hledger's bash completion script
 - hledger, hledger-ui, and/or hledger-web

-For full setup instructions, see [Install > Shell completions](https://hledger.org/install.html#shell-completions).
+For user setup and usage instructions, please see [Install > Shell completions](https://hledger.org/install.html#shell-completions).

-To test your setup: at a bash shell prompt, try typing `hledger<SPACE><TAB><TAB>` (should list all hledger commands) or `hledger reg acct:<TAB><TAB>` (should list your top-level account names).
+To test the bash completions, at a bash shell prompt, type `hledger<SPACE><TAB><TAB>` (should list all hledger commands) or `hledger reg acct:<TAB><TAB>` (should list your top-level account names).